Home DTM Home DTM Expo: How to Prepare

 Include elements of a standard design package including but not limited to:

-• Be sure to include the set on your plot and section; include beam angles on sections.
+• Be sure to include the scenic elements on your plot and section; include beam angles on sections.

 • Visual presentation of a significant moment in the play showing how the design uses the variable properties (color key, light sketches, storyboards, etc.)

-• Support materials such as research or visual representation from other media (paintings, photographs, collage, etc.), which might help clarify the design idea
+• Support materials such as research or visual representation from other media (paintings, photographs, collage, etc.), which might help clarify the design idea.
+Be sure to cite or credit your research images to support other artist’s intellectual property.

 • Type of space, setting or other restrictions are at the discretion of the student designer, but must be clearly indicated in the presentation.